sdpunit/Study-buddy-app/items/report.md

 ### Basic App
 1. [Login].
 Users must be able to log in (easy)
-    * Class: Login.java
+    * Class: Login.java, Register.java
     * Users are able to register, which will add them as a user to Firebase.
 Users that are contained in Firebase will be able to log in using their username and password, which will be validated by the app before authenticating the user.
       <br>
 2. [Data Instances].
 There must be 2500 data instances on Firebase (easy)
-    * Class: xx.java, methods Z, Y, Lines of code: xx
+    * Class: user_data.JSON, Login.java OnCreate()
-    * User information will be uploaded to Firebase once the app has launched.
+    * User information will be uploaded to Firebase once the app has launched by reading a local JSON file contain.
-    * not fully implemented
       <br>
 3. [Firebase Data Visualization].
 The user must be able to load data/information from Firebase and visualise it (medium)
     * Class: xx.java, methods Z, Y, Lines of code: xx